Cryptocurrency taxes: A guide to tax rules for Bitcoin, Ethereum and more

 - Inherited cryptocurrency is treated like other inherited assets

-7 things you need to know about cryptocurrency taxes
+8 important things to know about crypto taxes

 1. You’ll be asked whether you owned or used cryptocurrency

-Your 2021 tax return requires you to state whether you’ve transacted in cryptocurrency.
-In a clear place near the top, Form 1040 asks, “At any time during 2021, did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?”
+Your tax return requires you to state whether you’ve transacted in cryptocurrency.
+In a clear place near the top, Form 1040 asks whether taxpayers received, sold, sent, exchanged, gifted or otherwise disposed of a digital asset at any time in the tax year.

 So you’re on the hook to answer definitively whether you’ve transacted in cryptocurrency, putting you in a position to potentially lie to the IRS.
 If you don’t answer honestly, you could be in further legal jeopardy, and the IRS does not look kindly on liars and tax cheats.

 However, most U.S. crypto owners haven’t reported their activities to the IRS, according to a recent study by DIvly, a company focused on easing the burden of crypto taxation.
 Only an estimated 1.62 percent of U.S. crypto owners reported their holdings to the IRS in 2022.

 However, there is a footnote.
 In a clarification, the IRS said that taxpayers who only purchased virtual currency with real currency were not obligated to answer “yes” to the question.